Skip to main content

 Runner

-The runner is an Electron-based desktop agent that executes workflows on Windows workstations.
-It authenticates with the orchestrator, sends heartbeats every 30 seconds, polls for work every 5 seconds (unattended mode), and reports execution results including logs and performance metrics.
+The runner is an Electron-based desktop agent that executes workflows on Windows machines.
+It authenticates with the Hub, sends heartbeats every 30 seconds, polls for assigned work every 5 seconds, and reports execution results including logs and performance metrics.

 Database (PostgreSQL)